-Wat Phra Thong (Wat Prathong), near the Thalang District Office, north of Phuket Town is famous for a half-buried golden Buddha statue called Luang Poh Phra Thong (Golden Buddha) in its grounds.
+Wat Phra Thong (or Wat Prathong) is a temple in Phuket that's famous for a half-buried golden Buddha statue called Luang Poh Phra Thong (Golden Buddha) in its grounds.
 Its other moniker is Wat Phra Phud, meaning 'Temple of the protruding Buddha'.

-It is believed to be one of the island’s oldest temples.
+This temple near the Thalang District Office, north of Phuket Town, is believed to be one of the island’s oldest temples.
 The temple received a visit in 1909 by King Rama VI who at that time was still the crown prince and who gave it its official name.

-Wat Phra Thong Highlights
+Wat Phra Thong highlights

-Legend has it that a farmer boy who tied his buffalo to an object that looked like a post in an open field fell very ill and died not long afterwards along with his buffalo.
+Legend has it that a farmer boy who tied his buffalo to an object that looked like a post in an open field fell very ill and died not long afterwards, along with his buffalo.
 The poor father dreamed about this incident and went to check the post – it turned out to be the top part of a big buried Buddha image.

 Many villagers came to help with digging it up but only managed to expose half of the statue; they simply couldn’t dig it up no matter how many times they tried.
 The idea to build a temple around this half-buried Buddha came when a monk on a pilgrimage spotted the holy image.
 Wat Phra Thong has become the spiritual centre of local communities ever since.

 The current (and perhaps more rational) explanation as to why there is a half-buried Buddha image at Wat Prathong is that a nearby canal changed direction and flooded the area, leaving it under a layer of silt.
 This famous place of worship is listed as one of the attractions in the Tourism Authority of Thailand's 'Unseen Thailand' programmes.